-Figure 29.
+Figure 32.
 Soldering jumpers on the vertical side of the IDF

-Note that this is not an electric soldering iron, This type was heated in a small furnace fed by bottled gas (probably on the floor just out of sight in the picture).
+Note that this is not an electric soldering iron (or "soldering copper" to use the formal term.
+This type was heated in a small furnace fed by bottled gas (probably on the floor just out of sight in the picture).

 Keep in mind that in a large central office there may be 10,000 or so of these jumpers in the MDF at any given time, so the job of placing new ones or removing obsolete ones in such a mass is not trivial.
 Normally, two framemen are needed to do the job (one on each side of the frame) and they may use long poles with hooks at the end to manipulate the jumper.
+42

-&lt;sup>40 When automatic switching came into use, especially the "panel" system, which involved continuously rotating motor-driven rollers to move the switches, the four-in-hand tie was out (too much chance of its getting caught in the machinery) and a bow tie became de rigueur instead,
+&lt;sup>41 When automatic switching came into use, especially the "panel" system, which involved continuously rotating motor-driven rollers to move the switches, the four-in-hand tie was out (too much chance of its getting caught in the machinery) and a bow tie became de rigueur instead,

-13.5 The intermediate distributing frame (IDF)
+14.5 The intermediate distributing frame (IDF)